 Kevin Pyle began the 2006 fantasy football season in Baghdad, just like the other nine members of the original 10 OklahomIraqis League.
 Unlike the other nine, however, Pyle ended the season as the first OIL champion.
 Over the years, he has been perhaps the OIL's most consistent member.

 His rivalry with Schmidt inspired the team name he's used since 2007: Lucky Enuf.
 Pyle may have done some bragging about his opening season championship.
 He enjoyed saying how much Schmidt sucked, and Schmidt in turn refused to give Pyle credit for the championship.
 Schmidt said Pyle was just lucky.
 And Pyle said he was apparently lucky enough to kick Schmidt's ass; thus, the birth of Lucky Enuf.

 Since the co-championship of 2008, Pyle endured heartbreak after heartbreak.
 He finished a combined 22-4 over the 2016 and 2017 regular seasons before losing vital contributors to injury and losing in the playoffs.
 In 2018, he went 10-3 before losing his QB, two of his top RBs, and a starting WR in the playoffs.
 It looked as if the curse of the 2008 asterisk had struck again.
 But Pyle made the right waiver wire moves, and rookie QB Sam Darnold and newly-signed RB C.J.
 Anderson led Lucky Enuf to a third championship, 12 years after capturing the first OIL title.
-The championship capped off a three-year period where Pyle went 34-9 and finished third, third, and first and four-year period of consecutive 2,000-point seasons.
+The championship capped off a four-year period of consecutive 2,000-point seasons (an OIL record) and a three-year period where Pyle went 34-9 and finished third, third, and first.
 Pyle is a native of Anadarko but lives in Shawnee with his wife and son.